Our backup policy is done on 3 different types of data:

 We’re using a MySQL stack to store the database used by WordPress with a primary server and 1 or 2 replica servers, with RAID-paired hard drives and automatic failover between the servers.
 The external backup server mentioned above on the static files section is also configured as a MySQL replica server, in sync with the entire stack of its dedicated cluster.
 This server also takes nightly snapshots of all the MySQL databases and keeps them for 30 days.
 In the same time it sends them over to an Amazon S3 where they’re kept for 21 days.
 The same 4 layers backup is present here as well.

-How can you have a backup of your site?
+How can I have a backup of my site?

 In case you need a backup of your database, or your static files (WordPress uploads) — you can request one from the Presslabs dashboard, from the tab